glassroom/heinsen_routing/README.md

 # heinsen_routing

 Official implementation of "Routing Capsules by Their Net Cost to Use or Ignore, with Sample Applications in Vision and Language" (Heinsen, 2019).
-Please note that the paper is a _draft_.
-We are still finding and fixing typos and errors.
-Feedback and suggestions are welcome.
+The code in this repository uses our routing algorithm, _without change_, in two different domains, vision and language, and achieves state-of-the-art results in both.
+Please see the paper for details.

+The algorithm is implemented as a composable PyTorch module.

 ## Why?

 This is the first time we have produced original research that:

-* we could clean up, apply to academic datasets, and release without having to disclose any proprietary intellectual property we consider valuable, and
-* could be of significant value to the wider AI research community, to whom we are incredibly grateful for all the work they have done and made public and/or released as open-source software over the years.
+* could be of significant value to the wider AI research community, to whom we are incredibly grateful for all the work they have done and made public and/or released as open-source software over the years, and

+* we were able to clean up of internal code, apply to public academic datasets, and release as open-source code, without having to disclose any proprietary intellectual property we consider valuable.

 ## How do you use this routing algorithm at GlassRoom?